jamesantrobus/leeds-beer-quest/README.md

 The backend is integration tested using XUnit and ASP.NET's `TestServer` to test the entire request pipeline, including filters and middleware.
 See `GetVenuesTests.cs` for an example.
 Run from VS or Rider, or with `dotnet test`.

+Swagger is used to provide API documentation.
+It can be viewed [here](http://localhost:5153/swagger/index.html) when the backend is running.

 ## Known Issues

 - For best results use a tablet or desktop.
 Support for mobile viewports hasn't been worked on.